They hold great potential for delivering more of what we want and reducing what we don’t need, without sacrificing flavor.

 The key health benefit of using kokumi substances as flavor modifiers is enhancing taste while reducing dietary fat, salt, and sugar.
 Research into kokumi substances is broadening and deepening within the Ajinomoto Group and through open innovation collaboration linking food scientists with molecular biologists, neural biologists, and others who may help further clarify the mechanisms involved in kokumi* perception.
 The goal is to provide improved benefits to health-conscious eaters worldwide.

 Kokumi* may hold even more promise.
 Another benefit could be in stimulating appetite as we age.
 Older people show a tendency to lose their sense of smell and taste, leading to reduced food intake and poorer nutrition.
 There are also potential sustainability benefits, as even very small amounts of a kokumi substance like γ-EVG can significantly enhance flavor, allowing us to conserve food resources.
-Finally, it’s conceivable that kokumi substances could help boost the immune system, as kokumi receptors are also widely expressed throughout the entire body, including in the intestines.

 The Ajinomoto Group continues to research kokumi substances and explore taste profiles, working to bring more health and lifestyle benefits to people around the world.
 Kokumi substances hold great potential for delivering more of what we want and reducing what we don’t need, without sacrificing flavor.
 And nothing is guaranteed to encourage healthy eating more than deliciousness.